 The church in the North of Serbia has a long history, and there are many churches there.
 Churches are filled with many families, but the youth are not interested in joining the church or even remaining in the country.
 The church in the South of Serbia is smaller, with a few churches in various cities.
 There is a revival work happening among the Roma people, but these churches are not connected to others.
 Serbian Orthodoxy remains strong in this region.
-The Evangelical Alliance of Serbia has been seeking to unite the churches and organizations to work together for a common vision.
-Throughout the country, the work of churches sending out missionaries is almost non-existent.
+The Evangelical Alliance of Serbia has been seeking to unite the churches and organisations to work together for a common vision.
+Throughout the country, churches are hardly sending out missions workers.

 How you can get involved: